jasonm/jasonm.github.com/source/_posts/2011-09-25-notes-from-the-mit-startup-bootcamp-2011.markdown

 > You have to have a vision, you have to be able to execute that vision.

-Nathan shared a 2008 pitch deck for AirBnb (then AirBed&amp;Breakfast) - the first time this deck had ever seen the light of day.
+Nathan shared a 2008 pitch deck for Airbnb (then AirBed&amp;Breakfast) - the first time this deck had ever seen the light of day.
 Tiffany Kosolcharoen posted [photos of the slides on her blog](http://tiffanyk.com/post/10611384492/honored-nathanblec-shared-original-airbnb).